darasus/ai-blog/content/5-ways-to-cook-with-tofu-for-meat-eaters-and-vegetarians.md

 createdAt: 2022-07-07T06:05:40.139Z
 updatedAt: 2022-07-17T06:01:06.534Z
 category: cooking
+summary: Tofu is an incredibly versatile food that can be used in a wide variety of recipes.
+It's an ideal ingredient that you can use in many different ways to make a vegan dish.
+Marinating tofu before cooking it will make it even more flavorful.
+Grilling or broiling tofu will give it a nice crunch on the outside while keeping it soft and creamy on the inside.
+You can serve tofu with a variety of sauces, including barbecue sauce, teriyaki sauce, or a simple mixture of soy sauce and lemon or lime juice.
 ---

 ## Tofu is great when you want to add protein to a meal.